brandonfancher/wallet-rn/README.md

 # wallet-rn

 ## TODO
-* Remove jsbip39
+* Support multiple coins
-* Refer `react-native-randombytes` to my repo until we have the fix.
+* Set up nodeenv
 * Fork `react-native-bitcoinjs-lib` and `react-native-bip39` myself.
 * Update documentation.
   * Ensure pbkdf2 is frozen at 3.0.8.
 An `npm list pbkdf2` should show only 3.0.8.